-There is another mechanism whereby a third party can join an ongoing lawsuit as an independent intervener by bringing an independent claim against both or either of the parties.
+There is another mechanism whereby a third party can join an ongoing lawsuit as an independent intervener by bringing an independent claim against both or either of the parties to the ongoing lawsuit.
 It is possible for a third party to join as an independent intervener if such third party's rights may be infringed as a result of the ongoing lawsuit or if such third party's rights are the subject matter of the ongoing lawsuit.